Weighted Lap Pad Sensory Tool: The Easy Way

 Contraindications for Weighted Sensory Tools

 Weighted lap pads are not recommended for everyone.
 If you have conditions such as obstructive sleep apnea, asthma, epilepsy, low blood pressure, temperature regulation problems, diabetes, circulation and/or respiratory problems, muscle disorders or are claustrophobic, do not use a weighted blanket or lap pad.
 Weighted sensory tools are not a good fit in those cases.
-Consult with your therapist or physician to discuss your case.
+Consult with your occupational therapist or physician to discuss your case.

 * This is not an exhaustive list.
 Please consult your physician or occupational therapist before use.